 Accuracy, cost-effectiveness and accountability drive every decision within the department.
 Secretary Hargett places a premium on customer service while leveraging technology to create efficiencies that benefit taxpayers with a customer-centered approach to state government.

 Under Secretary Hargett’s leadership, the department has implemented a massive overhaul of its technological abilities to embrace customers online.
 The department offers Tennesseans online voter registration and the GoVoteTN mobile app to help increase voter registration, turnout and awareness.

 A redesigned website, found at sos.tn.gov, offers a wealth of information and services, including an intuitive online corporate filing system, a place where consumers can learn how their charitable contributions are being spent and resources to promote civic engagement across Tennessee.

-He also continues to promote the vast resources of the Tennessee State Library and Archives.
-Thanks to his work with the Tennessee General Assembly, the Library and Archives is slated to move to a new facility on the Bicentennial Mall where it can better serve all Tennesseans while preserving the state’s history.
+He also continues to promote the vast resources of the Tennessee State Library & Archives.
+Thanks to his work with the Tennessee General Assembly, the Library & Archives recently moved to a new facility on the Bicentennial Mall where it can better serve all Tennesseans while preserving the state’s history.

 Previously, he served as chairman of the Tennessee Regulatory Authority.
 Before joining the Tennessee Regulatory Authority he was regional vice president for a publicly traded emergency services provider.

 Secretary Hargett served in the Tennessee House of Representatives for a decade representing District 97 (Bartlett and Memphis) and was twice elected Republican Leader by his colleagues.

 Mr. Hargett earned a B.B.A. in Accounting with honors from Memphis State University as well as an M.B.A. from the University of Memphis.